Frequently-asked questions: Live | Pray | Serve

 We have also seen people in our churches, often working with others in the community, stepping up to help those in need during this time; we have helped to feed, care for and support those who have been struggling.

 Even before this eventful year, we were on a journey of change so that we can be thriving Christians and churches and able to live, pray and serve in the years ahead.
 The pandemic has sharpened our focus and resolve.

-Q: Will this vision continue after Bishop Christopher retires?
+Q: Will this vision continue now that Bishop Christopher has retired?

 Yes!
-As Bishop Christopher prepares to step back, he wants to ensure that the diocese is ready for the developments of the next few years.
+As Bishop Christopher stepped back, he wanted to ensure that the diocese is ready for the developments of the next few years.

 While the vision started with Bishop Christopher, it has now been further developed with the senior leadership team, the area deans, Bishop’s Council and others, so it is a shared vision across a large number of people within the diocese.
 That is why Peter Leonard, Archdeacon of the Isle of Wight, together with a small team, is leading conversations about what the future can look like.

 Q: How has our vision and strategy changed as a result of Covid?

 Covid has brought particular challenges, but also opportunities for creatively engaging with our communities.
 We have engaged online with a variety of digital worship and reached out in new ways to meet our community where they need us.
 These experiences will inevitably alter our thinking of what the future Church will look like.

 We are on a journey of change so that we can be thriving Christians and churches.
 As we shape the future together, we will seek to build on the wonderful opportunities that we have seen for creatively engaging with our communities over the past few months.